Chiloé Island: Land of Myth & Sea

 Around 10:30 a.m., Lili met us at the hotel and we traveled the 40 minutes into town from Rilan.
 Our first stop was the Investigations Police of Chile (PDI) because we were having issues in Torres del Paine with our hotel requesting our immigration documents to avoid a 19% tax but we were never given such a document upon entering the country.

-Tip: Make sure to keep your Chilean Tourist Card in a safe spot.
+Tip / Make sure to keep your Chilean Tourist Card in a safe spot.
 You’ll receive this document upon arrival through any Chilean border control point.
 The card serves as proof that you’re in the country legally and it also allows an exemption for the 19% VAT on hotel accommodation.
 To qualify for this exemption, you must present a valid passport and your Tourist Card upon check in.

 The officer we spoke with at the agency told us this document was not necessary and we should have no problem getting out of the country (but it was still required to avoid the 19% tax on our hotel room).
 Still, we submitted a request for the document online.

-Plaza de Armas serves as the heart of Castro and refers to the main square of the city.
-The plaza is home to a central fountain and benches, a well-kept park, surrounding shops, banks, bars and restaurants, local vendors selling handcrafted items and bites and the Church of San Francisco.
 The Church of San Francisco is the main Catholic church of Chiloé’s capital.
 Built in 1912, the yellow, early-20th-century church has two steeples and a distinctive wooden interior.
 The dome above the church’s presbytery stands over 100 feet high with its towers reaching nearly 138 feet.
-Also known as the Iglesia Apóstol Santiago (St. James Church) and erroneously as the “cathedral,” which is actually found in Ancud, its the headquarters of the diocese of the same name.
+Also known as the Iglesia Apóstol Santiago (St. James Church) and erroneously as the “cathedral,” which is actually found in Ancud, this church is the headquarters of the diocese of the same name.
 The building was declared a Chilean National Monument in 1979 and a UNESCO World Heritage Site in the year 2000 for its unique wooden architecture and blend of European and indigenous culture.

 Leaving central plaza, we moved south toward the waterline to check out some shops selling local handmade items in Barrio Patrimonial de Castro, or Castro Heritage Neighborhood.
 Referring to the historic center and traditional areas within the city of Castro, this zone showcases a rich cultural heritage and resilience of the local community, integrating architectural styles and traditions.
+Plus, it’s where you’ll find a plethora of interesting souvenirs at modest prices.

 Many of the shops were filled with pieces made from natural materials like wool, leather, wood or grass and some gave nods to the myths and legends surrounding the islands superstitions.
 Woven baskets, carved bowls and chilly weather gear were the norm.